qiime2/docs/source/tutorials/sample-classifier.rst

    qiime sample-classifier classify-samples \
      --i-table moving-pictures-table.qza \
      --m-metadata-file moving-pictures-sample-metadata.tsv \
-     --m-metadata-category BodySite \
+     --m-metadata-column BodySite \
      --p-optimize-feature-selection \
      --p-parameter-tuning \
      --p-estimator RandomForestClassifier \
      --p-n-estimators 100 \
      --o-visualization moving-pictures-BodySite.qzv

 The visualization produced by this command presents classification accuracy results in the form of a confusion matrix.
 This matrix indicates how frequently a sample is classified with to the correct class vs. all other classes.
 The confusion matrix is displayed at the top of the visualization in the form of a heatmap, and below that as a table containing overall accuracy (the fraction of times that test samples are assigned the correct class).

 .. question::
    What other metadata can we predict with ``classify-samples``?
-Take a look at the metadata categories in the ``sample-metadata`` and try some other categories.
+Take a look at the metadata columns in the ``sample-metadata`` and try some other categorical columns.
 Not all metadata can be easily learned by the classifier!

 If ``--p-optimize-feature-selection`` is enabled, the visualization will also display a recursive feature extraction plot, which illustrates how model accuracy changes as a function of feature count.
 The combination of features that maximize accuracy are automatically selected for the final model, which is used for sample prediction results that are displayed in the visualization.
 A list of the features chosen, and their relative importances, will be displayed at the bottom of the visualization.
 Features with higher importance scores are more important for distinguishing each class.